 Due to their complexity, understanding equity-linked instruments requires a detailed analysis of the terms, purpose and design of each instrument issued, any related instruments, the underwriting agreement, and other relevant agreements.

 The determination of whether an arrangement is in the scope of the equity-linked instruments model could require judgment.
 In certain situations, arrangements may have different legal forms, but the underlying economics and the substance of the transaction are the same.
-For example, in a special purpose acquisition company (SPAC) transaction, earnout arrangements may be entered into with the SPAC’s sponsors in the form of a legally issued and outstanding shares subject to forfeiture if the performance measures are not met (and thus the share does not vest).
+For example, in a special purpose acquisition company (SPAC) transaction, earnout arrangements may be entered into with the SPAC’s sponsors in the form of legally issued and outstanding shares subject to forfeiture if specified performance measures are not met (and thus the share does not vest).
 At the same time, an earnout arrangement may be entered into with the selling shareholders of the target company as a contract to issue shares, which is conditional upon the performance measures being met.
-In this instance, for accounting purposes, the earnout arrangement would be treated as a contract to issue shares (similar to the arrangement entered into with the selling shareholders of the operating company) instead of an outstanding share.
+In this instance, for accounting purposes, the earnout arrangement with the SPAC sponsors would be treated as a contract to issue shares (similar to the arrangement entered into with the selling shareholders of the operating company) rather than an outstanding share.
 In this case, the equity-linked instruments model would be applicable to both arrangements despite the difference in legal form.

 This chapter discusses each of the steps and important points to consider when determining whether an equity-linked instrument should be accounted for in its entirety as equity or a liability (or asset), or separated into components.